GeniusVentures/gnus-dao/README.md

-# Diamonds for Hardhat Boilerplate
+# Diamonds Base Project & Boilerplate

 This is a boilerplate project for building modular and upgradeable smart contracts using the EIP-2535 Diamond Standard with Hardhat.